Male Breast Reduction Surgery in Houston, TX

 What Results Can I Expect from Male Breast Reduction Surgery?

-Gynecomastia surgery removes excess breast tissue and fat, resulting in a well-contoured chest and normally sized areola.
+Gynecomastia surgery removes excess fat and breast tissue, resulting in a well-contoured chest and normally sized areola.

 What is the Recovery from Gynecomastia Surgery?